psfotis/sqlseminar/docs/exercises/index.md

 <p style="font-size: 11pt; text-align: justify">
 The questions vary in complexity.
 Make sure to answer the following questions: <b>Q1-Q9, Q13-Q16, Q21-Q24</b>.
 The rest of the questions require some familiarity with SQL.
 So, target them if you finish the questions above.
 <br/><br/>
 <span style="color:red; font-weight:bolder;">Note</span>: You do not need to finish all questions during the hands-on session.
 Whichever questions you do not reply, try to answer them at your own convenience.
-Let the instructor know for any of your questions over email.
+Let the workshop facilitator know for any of your questions over email.
 </p>
 </div>